nathell/nhp/resources/blog/en/2020-01-21-middleware.md

        ~@body)))
 ```

-That’s right: the way `with-middleware` works is by dynamically rebinding `http/request`.
-Which means the `request-fn` I was calling is not actually the wrapped version, but the one captured by
-the outer `let`, the one that wasn’t rebound, the one without the additional middleware!
+That’s right: `with-middleware` works by dynamically rebinding `http/request`.
+Which means the `request-fn` I was calling is not actually the wrapped version, but the one captured by the outer `let`, the one that wasn’t rebound, the one without the additional middleware!

-After this lit bulb hovered above my head, I moved `with-additional-middleware` outside of the `let`:
+After this light-bulb moment, I moved `with-additional-middleware` outside of the `let`:

 ```clojure
 (http/with-additional-middleware [http/wrap-lower-case-headers]